klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ### Account Update <a id="account-update"></a>

-If you want to change the private key(s) for your account, there are 3 important things you need to remember:
+If you want to change the private key(s) for your Klaytn account, there are 3 important things you need to remember:

 1. Klaytn validates every transaction you send to it.
 2. The validation requires your public keys which exactly corresponds to your private key(s).